Weezing: Conception and development

-In Pokémon Sword and Shield, a new form called a Galarian form was introduced.
-This form retains its Poison type while adding a secondary Fairy type.
+In Pokémon Sword and Shield, several Pokémon were given a new regional form called a Galarian form based on the Galar region, including Weezing.
+In this form, Weezing retains its Poison type while adding a secondary Fairy type.
 It also gained a new ability called Neutralizing Gas, which causes other Pokémon's abilities to not work.
 Galarian Weezing has two heads each with a protrusion on top, resembling both smokestacks and top hats.
 This form's body was changed to be grey, while its smog, which serves as faux facial hair, became green.
 It retains the skull and bones sign found on Weezing's design.
 These new elements were designed to make it fit into a United Kingdom-based environment.
 Video game designer Shigeru Ohmori stated that this design was inspired by seeing a steam engine, and feeling that this reflected the theme of the "strongest Pokémon" featured in Sword and Shield.
 According to the Pokédex, Galarian Weezing came about in response to air pollution from factories, consuming the contaminants and expelling clean air.

 Appearances

 Weezing appears in both Red and Blue in the wild or through evolution, but can only be obtained in Pokémon Yellow via trading.
-It appears in the sequels Gold and Silver, as well as Crystal, where Weezing can be found in the wild.
+It returns in the sequels Gold and Silver, as well as Crystal.
 It later appears in Pokémon Ruby and Sapphire.
 In Sword and Shield, a new form called Galarian Weezing was introduced, which is able to be obtained by evolving Koffing in the games.
 Both forms appear in other media for the series, including the mobile game Pokémon Go, and the Pokémon Trading Card Game.

 In the Pokémon TV series, Weezing is owned by James, a member of Team Rocket and ally to Jessie.
 Originally a Koffing, it was James' only Pokémon, with Ekans being owned by Jessie and its counterpart.
-Both aided Jessie and James in their plots throughout the series, with Koffing and Ekans eventually evolving to become Weezing and Arbok.
+Both aid Jessie and James in their plots throughout the series, with Koffing and Ekans eventually evolving into Weezing and Arbok.
 Weezing and Arbok are later released by the pair in the episode "A Poached Ego" so that they can protect a group of Koffing and Ekans that are threatened by Pokémon poachers.
 James and Weezing later appeared in the game Pokémon Masters EX, where the pair are playable characters.
 They are obtainable via a special in-game event.
-Both forms of Weezing have merchandise, including clothing, a figurine, and food.
+Both forms of Weezing have merchandise, including clothing, figurines, and food.